jakesylvestre/site/_posts/networking/2013-12-01-Wireshark.md

 <!--more-->

+The recommended way would be to follow instructions available at [CapturePrivileges](http://wiki.wireshark.org/CaptureSetup/CapturePrivileges) so that you would be able to run Wireshark on a non-root account.
+This way, Wireshark exploits will not cause as much damage.

-It requires root permissions to function, so go ahead and make yourself a root user, or add “sudo”.
+If you feel lazy, make yourself a root user, or add “sudo”.

 As a Wireshark user, you can also get a free [ebook](http://www.riverbed.com/us/media/documents/deployment_guides/network_monitoring_and_troubleshooting_for_dummies.php) from Riverbed, although it requires you to fill up a form.
 It is part of the ‘For Dummies’ series of books, “Network Monitoring and Troubleshooting for Dummies”.
 It should provide valuable reference for both the novice and experienced computer user alike.

 ##After installation

-Once wireshark is installed and loaded, you’ll need tell it what to do.
+Once Wireshark is installed and loaded, you’ll need tell it what to do.

 In the toolbar, you should find a little icon, picture of a network card and a spanner – Capture Options.
 It's at the top left hand corner of the window.